 Actaea pachypoda ‘Misty Blue’

-Actaea pachypoda 'Misty Blue' is a white baneberry with bluish foliage and white flowers followed by white fruit with a black dot.
+Actaea pachypoda 'Misty Blue' is a white baneberry with bluish foliage, white flowers, and white fruit with a black dot.

 For those who love unique foliage, the delicate white baneberry (Actaea pachypoda) has been updated for the 21st century with a fantastic powder blue selection.
 Low maintenance and long lived, ‘Misty Blue’ will form a sizable multi-stemmed clump of blue to about two feet topped in early summer with small clusters of fragrant, white flowers.
-By autumn the plant will develop white fruit with a single black dot on each base (hence the other common name doll’s eyes) held on red peduncles (fruit/flower stems).
+By autumn the plant will develop white fruit with a single black dot on each base (hence the other common name doll’s eyes) held on showy red peduncles (fruit/flower stems).
+This is a choice plant for the shade garden that you will love for years to come.

 Common Name: White Baneberry